Scattering amplitudes in Quadratic Graivty in a general formalism: The S matrix and the LSZ formula

 This is a linear combination of two propagators for a massless and massive particle, but one of them has a non standard minus sign in front.
 Each of these propagators are known to be written as a difference of a retarded and advanced Green functions

 and the analogous formula holds for the massless case, with dispersion $\omega_1(k)$.
 In other words, by denoting the last commutator as $i\Delta(x-y)$ it is clear that

 two propagators are due to the massless mode and two due to the massive mode.
 The first identity is due to the fact that the commutator is a c-number.
-The last expression allows to infer that
+The last expression allow us to infer that

 This is seen as follows.
 The last identity, deduced from \eqref{inner} is true up to a term proportional to Therefore, the identity will be valid if this term is zero.
 It is, since